What is an online store?

 An individual can be the sole proprietor of a business, such as a food truck owner or a craft maker.
 This business model is consumer-to-consumer (C2C).

 An example of an individual operating solely out of an online store is photographer Ann Hudec.
-Ann specializes in travel photography and sells her artwork through her on etsy.com.
+Ann specializes in travel photography and sells her artwork through her online shop on etsy.com.
 She does not sell her merchandise at a physical location.

 Is there a difference between an online store and ecommerce?